 Find you favourite beach in San Diego

-As San Diego has a long shoreline along the Californian coast, it’s not hard to find a great beach to spend the day on.
+As San Diego has a long shoreline along the Californian coast it’s not hard to find a great beach to spend the day on when you’re about to start the southern road trip cross country.
 A favorite beach is Coronado Beach where scenes in the classic movie “Some Like It Hot” with Marilyn Monroe were filmed.

 But there are many other great options if you don’t want to walk in the footsteps of Marilyn.
 To only name a few, other good options are Pacific Beach, Mission Beach, Imperial Beach, Ocean Beach, Moonlight Beach, Del Mar City Beach and Jolla Shores.
 So find that beach bum in you and spend some relaxing time at the Pacific Ocean before the great southern road trip adventure starts.